3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 #### DRTM with TrenchBoot

-TrenchBoot is one of the stages of boot process.
-It runs directly after firmware (coreboot in our case) execution ended.
-It is a technology which measures and verifies running environment.
+[TrenchBoot](https://github.com/TrenchBoot) *is a framework that allows individuals and projects to build security engines to perform launch integrity actions for their systems.* In the other words, it gives a tools to create the desirable solution.
+We will use a technology which measures and verifies running environment.
 To obtain that, TrenchBoot utilizes **Dynamic Root of Trust for Measurements** (DRTM).
 It is very complex topic and understanding it could take too much time.
 What you need to know (or trust us about) is that those measurements are done for given piece of code (given piece of system) and are stored in **Trusted Platform Module** (TPM) special registers.
-It gives possibility to automatically verify them against corruption and eventually proceed or stop further booting.
+It gives the possibility to automatically verify them against corruption or malicious modifications, and eventually proceed or stop further booting.

 Also, the user has possibility to check if measurements are valid.
 It can be done from OS level using dedicated tools.
-So, as you can see, TrenchBoot is critical piece of firmware, if you want to make it secure.
+So, as you can see, TrenchBoot is critical piece of bootloader and operating system, if you want to make it secure.
 Also, its implementation is fully open-source, so everyone can inspect it and contribute.